The Founding Myths of Israel: Chapter 4 - Ends and Means: The Labor Ideology and the Histadrut

 The Histadrut was founded in 1920 by Ahdut HaAvoda and Hapo'el Hatza'ir.
 It was a non-party organisation for all salaried workers in Palestine.
 The Histadrut provided essential services for its workers.
 It included a labor exchange, workers' kitchens, a health service and an enterprise for building and construction, which later became the stock company Sollel Boneh.
 In 1948 the Histadrut controlled 25 percent of the national economy.

 The Histadrut was also a trade union, and the founder of the main Yishuv militia, the Haganah.
 The Histadrut was very powerful, as on the one hand it enjoyed full independence of both the colonial government and the World Zionist Organisation, and on the other hand its members were dependent on it for many essential services.

-Ideological affiliation was not a criterium for membership, members were only expected to observe discipline.
+Ideological affiliation was not a criterion for membership, members were only expected to observe discipline.
 The Histadrut was not only set up to provide the services to its members and to absorb new immigrants.
 From the beginning the main aim had been to create the operative arm of a national movement that wanted to create a state.
 Social change was never an objective.
 The Histadrut was interested in accumulating wealth, gaining political power and dominating, not changing, the capitalist system.
 Ben-Gurion, as its head, opposed any desire of the majority to introduce more social aims, as he believed this would destroy the organisational unity of the labor movement.

 The internal organisation of the Histadrut was hierarchical.
 The leadership was very powerful.
 Discipline and conformity prevailed among the members.
 Changes in the leadership were very rare.
 Corruption, administrative failure and unpopularity among the rank and file were generally irrelevant for the position of members of the leadership.
 Internal disputes and power struggles were.